 Setting the Stage For a Healthier & Stronger Smile

 It’s not uncommon for dental decay, damage, or impacted wisdom teeth to occur, requiring a tooth extraction in Edison.
 Before we resort to this treatment, we try everything we can to save and preserve your natural tooth, because there’s no replacement that can compare.
 In cases that can’t be remedied with a root canal or filling, we may have to resort to removing the tooth in order to preserve the rest of your smile.
-Both Dr. Steven Resnick and Dr. David Rosenfeld have extensive experience extracting and replacing teeth, so you can rest assured that you’ll be in the best hands.
+Dr. David Rosenfeld has extensive experience extracting and replacing teeth, so you can rest assured that you’ll be in the best hands.

 Signs You May Need a Tooth Extraction

 Tooth extractions are necessary treatments for a variety of issues, which is why many patients experience different signs that they need the procedure.
 If you experience any of these problems, be sure to contact our office:

 - A severe toothache caused by an infection that can’t be treated with a root canal.

 - A visibly damaged or decayed tooth and we can’t treat it with a filling.

 - There’s not enough room in your mouth to straighten your teeth.